oneananda/AWS_Operations/Learning/001 Amazon EC2/006 Amazon EC2 Auto Scaling/README.md

 **Step Scaling Policy**

 **Setup:**

-You configure specific steps based on CPU utilization thresholds:
+Configure specific steps based on CPU utilization thresholds:
 - Add 1 instance if CPU utilization exceeds 60%.
 - Add 3 instances if CPU utilization exceeds 80%.
 - Remove 1 instance if CPU utilization drops below 40%.

 **How It Works:**

 - If CPU utilization exceeds 60% but is below 80%, one additional instance is launched.
 - If CPU utilization exceeds 80%, three additional instances are launched to handle the increased load.
 - If CPU utilization drops below 40%, one instance is terminated.

-So, Target Tracking Scaling Policy is simple, whereas the Step Scaling Policy will provide the user more granular controls with multiple steps.
+So, `Target Tracking Scaling Policy is simple`, whereas the `Step Scaling Policy will provide the user more granular controls` with multiple steps.

 ---